ViacomInc/data-point/packages/data-point/docs/best-practices.md

 ### Picking/omitting keys from an object

-The Object reducer can come in very handy when mapping properties from an input.
-However, its execution is asynchronous where each property it maps is executed asynchronously in parallel; this can potentially be something you might want to avoid to keep things as performant as possible.

 Using utilities like lodash's [_.pick](https://lodash.com/docs/4.17.11#pick) and [_.omit](https://lodash.com/docs/4.17.11#omit) can help you around this, especially if you do not intend to change any of the key's name.

+️️⚠️ It can be tempting to use the Object reducer **only** to pick properties from an input source, this is not be the best usage of this reducer, mainly because the resolution of each key is executed asynchronously.

 💡 Lodash by default does not support currying or value at the end, for this you may want to look into [lodash/fp](https://github.com/lodash/lodash/wiki/FP-Guide) or [ramda](https://ramdajs.com/docs/#pick)